EB Falcon S XR8

 EF Falcon XR6 and XR8

-The fully revamped EF’s sleeker nose meant a well-integrated twin headlight nose characterised the smooth XR series.
+Released September 1994 the fully revamped EF’s sleeker nose meant a well-integrated twin headlight nose characterised the smooth XR series.

 Over the ED, the EF also featured an all-new tail (sedan only) and interior design, with only the doors being carried over.